Minimum Academic Record for Admission

 Duplicate Degree Admission Policy for Applicants with a Doctoral Degree

 Applicants will not be admissible to a doctoral degree program at the University of Alberta if they have previously obtained a similar or identical degree.
-(FGSR Council, 1996/05/22) See also Admission>Academic Requirement section of the University Calendar.
+(FGSR Council, 1996/05/22) See Academic Requirements under Graduate Program Entrance Requirements in the Calendar.

 Subject to budgetary constraints, consideration may be given to the possibility of a post-doctoral fellowship or a position as a visiting scholar.
 Departments wishing to admit an applicant to a doctoral degree program who has already obtained a doctoral degree elsewhere should advise FGSR as to why the prior degree is not similar or identical.